Highlights for nitroglycerin

 Warnings for other groups

 Talk to your doctor if you’re pregnant or planning to become pregnant.
-Animal studies do not always predict the way humans would respond.
-Therefore, this drug should be used in pregnancy only if clearly needed.
-Call your doctor right away if you become pregnant while taking this drug
+Call your doctor right away if you become pregnant while taking this drug.

 For women who are breastfeeding: Nitroglycerin may pass into breast milk and cause side effects in a child who is breastfed.
 Talk to your doctor if you breastfeed your child.
 You may need to decide whether to stop breastfeeding or stop taking this medication.